maldoinc/wireup/docs/pages/examples/fastapi.md

-# Fastapi example
+# FastAPI example

-The example below shows a simple implementation in a Fastapi application.
+The example below shows a simple implementation in a FastAPI application.
 The concepts are generic enough to be applicable to other python frameworks as well.

 ```python